jsikyoon/tree-structured-group-lasso/README.md

 MNIST Dataset Representation with Tree Structured Group LASSO.

 ### Setting
-The number of atoms is 30, in which, 0~9 is root group, 10~19 and 20~29 are reaf groups.
+The number of atoms is 30, in which, 0-9 is root group, 10-19 and 20-29 are reaf groups.
 Each reaf group has hierarchical relationship with root group.

 You can run the code as followed command.

 `
-python mnist_hsc.py
+python mnist_tsgl.py
 `

 ### Results
-You can check Tree Structured Group LASSO in printed logs.
+You can check Tree Structured relationship in printed logs.
+(If parent is zeros, then every children are also zeros.
+If one of children is zeros, then every nodes in upper groups are also zeros.)

 ![alt tag](https://github.com/jaesik817/hsc/blob/master/figures/tsgl_result.PNG)